Our emergency fund is DONE!!!!

-The most important part of saving money for your emergency fund is to make a budget.
+If you haven’t made a budget yet, now is the time.
 This means that you plan to spend your money in a certain way based off of your expected income.
 Now you may think that is difficult if your paychecks are different every time.
 Neither one of us have a full salary yet, so that’s what we deal with.

 But it’s not!
 Actually, it may mean you can save money even faster!

 First, make your zero based budget planning out every single penny that is to be spent in the month.
+You want to add up what your household income is every month (or every week if it is extremely tight) and look and ALL of your expenses.
+I calculate our fixed expenses (spending that is the same every month) first, and then our variable expenses to see how I can adjust the variable expenses.
+You don’t have a huge say in your fixed expenses unless you cut out things completely, but you have a ginormous say in your variable expenses.
 You then put the planned cash for your variable expenses in your cash envelopes and stick to your budget.
 Sticking to your budget is the most important part here.

 When you get unexpected money, save don’t spend

-Let’s get on to when your paychecks are not the same.
 So you budget your income to be about what it normally is.
 I like to budget for it to be less by a $100 at least than the highest it usually is.
 That way, when I have $100 extra a paycheck that I didn’t budget for it goes into savings.
-I try not to spend the extra money on things that I don’t
+I try not to spend the extra money on things that I don’t absolutely need.

 While using that method can give you extra money every single month, it also helps when you get refunds that may be larger.
 Robert is going to school right now, and ended up with a large refund at the end of the semester because he didn’t use all of the grant money he received.